thepworth3/hdf5-to-ASCII/README.md

 | `index N` | Select a single slice at position N (0-indexed) |
 | `keep`    | Use this axis as the rows of the output column |

 Exactly one axis should be marked `keep` — this becomes the output column length.
 All other axes must be reduced to a single value via `sum`, `mean`, or `index N`.
+To save the full 3D space to ASCII further changes are required.
+However any summations you would like to make across the 3D space can be handled in this pre-processing step.

 ### 5. Output folder